 - Once the results from Cycle #1 are published on COURSES, you can make changes to your schedule during the subsequent cycles.
 You must use COURSES to participate.

-- The first opportunity to make schedule changes for fall will be in July and for spring in November.
-During the longer cycles students will enter their requests and results will be processed and available at a later fixed date.
+- The first opportunity to make schedule changes for fall will be in July and for spring in October.
+During the longer cycles, students will enter their requests and results will be processed and available at a later fixed date.
 Beginning the week before classes begin, bidding cycles will be processed daily during the remaining registration period.

-- Registration will resume November 8 for spring classes.
+- Registration will resume in October for spring classes.
 See the Registration Calendar for the specific add/drop dates.

 - Note: Clearing prices are not published during the daily add/drop cycles.